GeSS: Benchmarking Geometric Deep Learning under Scientific Applications with Distribution Shifts: Comparison with Existing Benchmarks on Distribution Shifts

-\textbf{Available OOD Info.} Most previous benchmarks \citep{koh2021wilds,gui2022good} focus on the setting without any OOD data.
-Some studies assume the availability of OOD features and benchmark DA methods~\citep {sagawa2022extending,garg2023rlsbench}, and others assume the availability of some OOD labels~\citep{bugliarello2022iglue}.
-Since we are to understand the gain that different levels of OOD data may bring to us, our benchmark integrates these three distinct levels.
+\textbf{Available OOD Info.} In addition to the level without any OOD data~\cite{koh2021wilds,gui2022good}, some studies assume the availability of OOD features and benchmark DA methods~\cite {sagawa2022extending,garg2023rlsbench}, while others assume the availability of OOD labels to investigate the model transferability~\cite{bugliarello2022iglue, wenzel2022assaying,fang2024does,li2023well}.
+Compared to previous works, we aim to understand the benefits of different levels of OOD data across various distribution shifts, so our benchmark integrates three information levels.